Part 6: Using Terrain, Chains, and Constellations

 Building a Chain object

 You are now ready to test access starting from the GPS satellite constellation and ending at Morton.
-You need a Chain () object to test all the links in the access.
+You need a Chain object to test all the links in the access.
 "Links" in the Chain can be individual objects like satellites, sensors, and places, or grouped objects, like constellations.
-By defining a Start object, an End object, and sets of paired object connections, the STK software can compute times when one object can access another through connections to one or more other objects.
+By defining a Start object, an End object, and sets of paired object connections, the STK application can compute times when one object can access another through connections to one or more other objects.

 Inserting the Chain object